thibaudclement/cs269i/docs/lecture-6.md

 - When the prices are \(2\) for Eiffel Tower or \(0\) for Pasteur, Mario is indifferent between both rooms, so Mario proposes \(0\) to Pasteur.
 - But Luigi and Yoshi still competing for Eiffel Tower, so they keep raising their prices, until the price for Eiffel Tower is \(4\), which means that Yoshi is now indifferent between the two rooms.
-- Then, Yoshi is going to switch back and forth between Paster and Eiffel Tower as Mario and Luigi raise the price for Eiffel Tower (every time one place is over-demanded and Mario and Luigi raise the price, Yoshi switches to the other one)- …
+- Then, Yoshi is going to switch back and forth between Paster and Eiffel Tower as Mario and Luigi raise the price for Eiffel Tower (every time one place is over-demanded and Mario and Luigi raise the price, Yoshi switches to the other one)…
 - … until Yoshi gets priced out.

-**Note:** For more details, refer to slides 37-61.
+_**Note:** For more details, refer to slides 37-61._

 **Question: What causes Mario to become indifferent to the Eiffel Tower in the first place?**